immanuelgoko07-ctrl/ML-CAPSTONE-TEMPLATE/README.md

 ### **Why the final model was chosen**

-The chosen model (Random Forest / Gradient Boosting / Lasso—depending on results) performed best in:
+The chosen model was Gradient Boosting because it performed best in:

 * RMSE
 * MAE